Chapter 6 – Providing a Safe Educational and Work Environment

 6-A (8) Sources of Information

-Questions regarding the application of the various rules and regulations concerning equal employment opportunity, affirmative action, and non-discrimination should be addressed to the Office of Equity and Diversity.
+Questions regarding the application of the various rules and regulations concerning equal employment opportunity, affirmative action, and non-discrimination should be addressed to the Office of Equity and Diversity, email@example.com.
 The Disabled/Veterans Affirmative Action Plan may be reviewed by employees and applicants upon request; for further information or to make an appointment during regular business hours, contact the Office of Equity and Diversity.
-The University’s Title IX Coordinator is Kegan Allee.
-More information on the university’s Age Discrimination Act Coordinator, and the Americans with Disabilities Act/504 Coordinator is available from the Office of Equity and Diversity.
-Further information on accommodations for disabilities is available from Human Resources Administration at firstname.lastname@example.org or (213) 821-8111.
+The University’s Title IX Coordinator, is Gretchen Dahlinger Means, Executive Director of the Office of Equity and Diversity, University Park Campus, Los Angeles, California 90089-0704, firstname.lastname@example.org.
+The Americans with Disabilities Act Coordinator/ Section 504 of the Rehabilitation Act of 1973 Coordinator is Christine Street, email@example.com.
+Karen Nutter, firstname.lastname@example.org, is the Age Discrimination Act Coordinator for the Age Discrimination Act of 1975.
+Further information on accommodations for disabilities is available from Human Resources Administration by contacting email@example.com or (213) 821-8111.

 6-A (9) Fundamental Fairness